Dlub0/Big-Data-LSTM/README.md

 ### Could:

-* Explore different types of recurrent neural networks, such as GRU or BiLSTM, to compare their performance with LSTM.
+* Use appropriate data filtering techniques to remove outliers or anomalies in the data that may affect the performance of your model.

+* Evaluate the model's performance using appropriate metrics, such as mean squared error or R-squared, to determine its accuracy and generalization ability.

 * Experiment with different hyperparameters, such as the number of hidden layers or the learning rate, to optimize the performance of your model.

-* Compare the performance of the LSTM model with other machine learning models, such as linear regression or decision trees, to determine the most appropriate approach for the task.

 * Use data augmentation techniques, such as adding noise or shifting the time series, to increase the amount of training data and improve the robustness of your model.